The 8 Best Body Paint Sets

 video play icon

-This wiki has been updated 32 times since it was first published in February of 2016.
+This wiki has been updated 33 times since it was first published in February of 2016.
 Body art and face painting are fun, temporary ways for children and adults alike to express themselves.
 Whether you are looking for entertainment options at your next kids' party, unique Halloween costume ideas, or an amazing way to command attention the next time you go out clubbing with friends, something from our selection will have you covered -- literally.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Blue Squid 12-Color Set